HSG-AIML-Teaching/MLBBWL-2023FS/README.md

 This repository hosts Jupyter Notebooks relevant to our lectures and lab course.
 You can launch the Notebooks from this page or from the Canvas course page.

+Lecture slides are contained in the `slides/` folder.

 ---